soofaloofa/fsbench/README.md

 be found at path [fio/read/](./fio/read) and [fio/read_latency/](./fio/read_latency).

-In general, we run each IO operation for 30 seconds against a 100 GiB file.
-But there are some variants in configuration where we also want to test to see how Mountpoint would perform with these configurations.
-Here is the list of all the variants we have tested.
+In general, we run each IO operation for 30 seconds against a 5 MB and 100 GiB file.

 * **four_threads**: running the workload concurrently by spawning four fio threads to do the same job.